 Absolute Tour Center

 Duration: 3.5+ hrs

 Our walking tour begins in the heart of the Old Town, just a few minutes walk from Europe's biggest Medieval market square.
-From here we'll set out to discover some of Krakow's most famous sights - St Mary's basilica (outside only), Cloth Hall, Rynek, Town Hall, Jagiellonian University and the Franciscan Church.
-An introduction to the rich Polish history and culture and you'll get to know some of the characters that have made Krakow and Poland the majestic places they are today.
-We will explore the winding cobblestone streets of Krakow's old town, containing hidden gems and lesser-known attractions.
+From here we'll set out to discover some of Krakow's most famous sights - St Mary's Basilica (outside only), Cloth Hall, Rynek, Town Hall, Jagiellonian University and the Franciscan Church.
+After an introduction to Poland's rich history and culture and you'll get to know some of the characters that have made Krakow and Poland the majestic places they are today.
+We will explore the winding cobblestone streets of Krakow's Old Town, that contain hidden gems and lesser-known attractions.

-For the final leg of the tour we'll climb the slope up to Krakow's Castle area - the Wawel.
+For the final leg of the tour, we'll climb the slope up to Krakow's Castle area - the Wawel.
 Here you'll learn the legend of the dragon and become acquainted with the most important royals from Poland's history.
-You'll hear how they made Krakow the city it is and get a sneak peak into the grand palace courtyards, the castle and the cathedral (outside only) and finish your tour with a view of Krakow and the river Vistula.
+You'll hear how they made Krakow the city it is and get a sneak peek into the grand palace courtyards, the castle and the cathedral (outside only) and finish your tour with a view of Krakow and the River Vistula.

 - Student rate will require a valid student ID card when joining the tour.